aretche/mn-hibernate-postgresql-example/README.md

-# Micronaut with Kotlin, Hibernate and PostreSQL example
+# Micronaut with Kotlin, Hibernate and PostgreSQL example

-Example app using Micronaut with Kotlin, Hibernate and PostreSQL
+Example app using Micronaut with Kotlin, Hibernate and PostgreSQL